hanr12/han3/_posts/2023-11-3-Reflection.md

     - Once tested on postman I made sure that the fetch functions and variables matched up with the frontend

 - Reflection:
 I had a hard time at first trying to get the API to work mainly because I wasn't familiar with using APIs for search engines/features.
 It took me a few hours to get the API to work, but together with Pranavi we were able to figure out the model for the api and the api itself.
-We also had some issues in the frontend with fetching the data from the backend, but it was fixed later on.
+We also had some issues in the frontend with fetching the data from the backend, but it was fixed later on

 https://github.com/hanr12/arthubbackend/issues/1